 - Offers impressive flexibility

 Wrapping up, if you are looking for an elastic band that can not only last you long but offers great versatility, this is the one to go for.
 I really like the length of this one that can be used for regular tasks ideally.
 Furthermore, it is soft and breathable enough to help you with breathability.
 The natural rubber used in this band gives it an edge over others and doesn’t present you with a problem of unnecessary odor.

 COTTILE Elastic Cord

-If you are in search of a narrow option that can be used for light fabrics and masks, I would suggest this Cottile cord.
+If you are in search of a narrow option that can be used for light fabrics and masks utilized by a handheld sewing machine, I would suggest this Cottile cord.
 This one is designed with premium material that provides you with impressive elasticity and is easy to work with.
 Here, it is worth mentioning that you are getting 25 yards of braided elastic at an affordable price, making it a great option for regular DIYs.

 Moreover, it comes with ¼ elastic for sewing in white and black color that you can ideally use for DIY projects.
 I have used this one for masks, sleeves, hems, necklines, and other common DIYs and haven’t noticed any deformation and loosening over time.
 I also find it easy to cut and use as it is narrower than usual and can be conveniently washed in the machine.

 Lastly, speaking of the construction, it is made up of polyester fiber and woven latex that is exceptionally soft.
 After using it for quite some time, I can say that it feels comfortable and doesn’t leave marks afterward.
 Finally, I would like you to know that considering this is a braided elastic; it has phenomenal elasticity that can stretch 80% ideally.